antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 }
 return null;

-//Pseudo-code Condition actions of nesting if-else if (a == 10){
+//Pseudo-code of nesting Condition actions if (a == 10){
     return do();
 } else {